Campbell brothers (criminal duo): 1969 homicide trial and acquittal

-Investigators had first been directed to the three charged men after Ronald Hicks, a pimp who was one of the survivors of the fatal shooting incident, had named the Campbell brothers and Chandler as likely culprits and assigned the aforementioned motive as the reason for this belief.
+Investigators were first directed to the three charged men after Ronald Hicks, a pimp who survived the fatal shooting incident, named the Campbell brothers and Chandler as likely culprits and assigned the aforementioned motive.
 In March 1969, (two months before the trial start), Hicks (who was the prosecution's main witness) was found shot to death in his car in Boston's Back Bay neighborhood.
-It is believed that Johnny Martorano perpetrated this murder and had done so in order to prevent Hicks from testifying against the Campbell brothers.
+It is believed that Johnny Martorano perpetrated this murder to prevent Hicks from testifying against the Campbell brothers.
 Martorano confessed this to a federal prosecutor.

 The trial took place in the Suffolk County Superior Court and lasted three weeks.
 The trial had an all-white fifteen member jury, while all three defendants were black.

-The defense, among other things, pointed out that one of the guns used to commit the murders was found three days after the murders in the possession of Ronald Randolph, a man who was shot and killed during a police chase.
-The state had chosen not to put forth any theories of how the gun came into the possession of Randolph.
+The defense, among other things, pointed out that one gun used to commit the murders was found three days later in the possession of Ronald Randolph, a man shot and killed during a police chase.
+The state chose not to put forth any theories of how the gun came into Randolph's possession.
 A photo was also displayed by the defense that placed Randolph at the murder scene the night of the killings.
-However, a photo was shown to Frederick B. Rose, who had survived the shooting, who testified that he was certain that Randolph was not one of the men involved in the attack.
-A witness who knew the defendants testified for the defense that he saw five men flee the NEGRO headquarters on the night the murders were committed, and that he was confident that those men were not the defendants.
-Additionally, the wives of each Campbell brothers and the girlfriend of Chandler corroborated alibis that they had been with their respective partners the night that the murders occurred.
+However, a photo was shown to Frederick B. Rose, who survived the shooting, who testified that he was certain that Randolph was not involved in the attack.
+A witness who knew the defendants testified for the defense that he saw five men who were not the defendants flee the NEGRO headquarters on the night of the murders.
+Additionally, the wives of each Campbell brothers and the girlfriend of Chandler corroborated alibis that they were with their respective partners that night.

 In June 1969, the three men were acquitted.